-In 1980, to advocate for and to address the physical, psychological, and social needs of persons with disabilities, Consuela Mackey, founded, developed and operationalized Operation Confidence (OC), a 501 © 3 nonprofit organization that provides specifically targeted support services for this population .
-Since it’s inception, Operation Confidence has helped 10,000 + individuals with disabilities with wraparound services that includes job preparation / dress for success workshops, job creation and employment opportunities.
+To advocate for and to address the physical, psychological, and social needs of persons with disabilities, Consuela Mackey, founded, developed and operationalized Operation Confidence (OC), a 501 © 3 nonprofit organization that provides specifically targeted support services for this population .
+Since it’s inception, Operation Confidence has helped 10,000 + individuals with disabilities with wraparound services to assist them to become a productive member of society, such as with but not limited to job preparation / dress for success workshops, job creation and employment opportunities by hosting job fairs.

 Operation Confidence has also hosted job fairs and community outreach events throughout the city of Los Angeles for over 25 years partnering with Fortune 500 companies, small businesses, and government agencies.